 Blue and I have a complex history.
 For a brief time in my childhood it was my favorite color.
 For most of my life it’s been my least favorite.
-And little-by-little, over the course of about 2 years, I’ve slowly begun to regain respect for this hue in a highly unexpected way.
+And little by little, over the course of about two years, I’ve slowly begun to regain respect for this hue in a highly unexpected way.

-The story goes like this: blue was my favorite color from about ages 8-11, mostly because it felt “cooler” than pink, which was starting to feel babyish at the time.
-Then I started taking art classes, and began studying the color wheel and playing around with shades – and I grew a particular distaste for aqua, cerulean, and baby blue, all of which felt artificial, flat, and plastic.
+The story goes like this: blue was my favorite color from about ages 8-11, mostly because it felt cooler than pink which was starting to feel babyish.
+Then I started taking art classes and began studying the color wheel and mixing shades – and I grew a particular distaste for aqua, cerulean, and baby blue, all of which felt annoyingly twee.
 I began discovering way cooler non-pink colors like slate gray and olive green and taupe.
 And then, blue started to feel…well, rather pedestrian.
 So I dismissed it for a long time.

-The rekindling began very subtly, with navy, because it wasn’t overtly blue and was a sophisticated alternative to black, or even better when paired with.
-Prussian came back into the picture too, with a lovely hand-me-down scarf from my mother, with a Burberry-esque plaid print.
-Royal blue was a distinct blue-purchase last December, in the form of a silk, 80’s secretary-style dress on sale at Banana Republic, at a price that could not be ignored.
-And then came Kate Winslet in her cobalt blue SAG dress this past Spring, and it was at that moment that I was ready to admit that I liked blue again.
+The rekindling began subtly with navy, because it wasn’t overtly blue and was a sophisticated alternative to black.
+Prussian came into the picture too, with a lovely hand-me-down scarf from my mother in a Burberry-esque plaid print.
+Royal blue was a distinct blue purchase last December in the form of a silk 80’s secretary-style dress on sale at Banana Republic, at a price that could not be ignored.
+And then came Kate Winslet in her Yves Klein blue SAG dress this past spring, and it was at this moment that I was ready to admit that I liked blue again.

-A month ago, while scouring Shopstyle.com for harem pants (another current obsession), I came across a watery, storm-blue silk pleated pant by Maje, that had to be mine.
-In 2 days I was holding it – fluid, drapey raw silk, high-waisted and cinched with an elegant sash.
-I keep the pants clipped on my very best pant-hanger, on the one hook on the inside of my closet door so that I can see them, alone and beautiful, every time I open my closet.
+A month ago, while scouring Shopstyle.com for harem pants (another current obsession), I came across a pair of watery, storm blue silk pants by Maje, that had to be mine.
+In two days I was holding them – fluid, drapey raw silk, high-waisted and cinched with an elegant sash.
+I keep the pants clipped on my very best pant hanger and hang them on the sole hook on the inside of my of my closet door.
+This way, I can see them in their full glory every time I open my closet.